Warped quasi-asymptotically conical Calabi-Yau metrics: Introduction

 with $\ell=2$ or $\ell=3$.
 In this case, we see from \eqref{cyc.4} that $w_{1,i}=2$ for all $i$, so $d=4$, $\ell\in \{2,3\}$ as just mentioned, $\nu=\frac{\ell}{4}$ and $\beta=4$.
 In particular, \eqref{int.1b} holds, so Theorem~\ref{int.1} yields a Calabi-Yau metric on $C_{\epsilon}$ with tangent cone at infinity $\bbC\times A_1$ with $A_1$ the Stenzel cone $z_{1,1}^2+ z_{1,2}^2+ z_{1,3}^2=0$.
 When $\ell=2$, notice that $C_{\epsilon}$ is also a smoothing of the Stenzel cone

 so as such, it also admits an asymptotically conical Calabi-Yau metric with tangent cone at infinity \eqref{int.2a}.
 When $\ell=3$, $C_{\epsilon}$ is a smoothing of the $A_2$ singularity

-By \cite[Corollary~1.6]{LiSun}, the $3$-dimension $A_2$ singularity admits a Calabi-Yau cone metric, but for a different choice of weights. \end{example} \begin{example} Letting $N=1$, $m_0=1$ and $n_1=1$ as in the previous example, we can also take $m_1\ge 3$ and
+By \cite[Corollary~1.6]{LiSun}, the $3$-dimensional $A_2$ singularity admits a Calabi-Yau cone metric, but for a different choice of weights. \end{example} \begin{example} Letting $N=1$, $m_0=1$ and $n_1=1$ as in the previous example, we can also take $m_1\ge 3$ and

 for some $2\le k\le m_1$.
 It is well-known in this case, see for instance \cite[Example~2.1]{CR2021}, that $W_q$ admits a Calabi-Yau cone metric.
 From \eqref{cyc.4}, we see that

 Assuming $k\ge 3$ ensures that $d>3$.
 Taking $\ell=k$, then